platima/loom-video-downloader-unlocked/README.md

 ### Single purpose description
 This extension allows users to download Loom videos directly from the Loom website to their local computer with a single click, making it easy to save and access videos offline.

 ### downloads justification
 The "downloads" permission is required to save Loom videos from the web directly to the user's computer.
-Without this, the extension would not be able to transfer video files to the user’s local storage.
+Without this, the extension would not be able to transfer video files to the user's local storage.

 ### activeTab justification
 The "activeTab" permission is necessary to interact with the Loom website that the user is currently viewing.
 It enables the extension to detect and download videos only when the user activates the extension on an appropriate tab.